cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/Azure AD Identity Protection (az-101-04b).md

    > **Note**: Before you start this task, ensure that the template deployment you started in Exercise 0 has completed.

+1. In the Azure portal, set the **Directory + subscription** filter to the default Azure AD tenant.

 1. In the Azure portal, navigate to the **az1010401b-vm1** blade.

 1. From the **az1010401b-vm1** blade, connect to the Azure VM via Remote Desktop session and, when prompted to sign in, provide the following credentials: